 Since becoming one of the hardest hit markets in Europe in 2020 Spain overall has gone on to rank eighth in the world for caseloads today (3,183,704 in a population of 47 million).

 It stands at 10th in the world for coronavirus deaths (72,258), per the Johns Hopkins Coronavirus Resource Center update at 5:25 a.m.
 ET (0925 GMT).

 An article in Murcia Today reports that more than one million COVID-related fines have been issued in Spain since the start of the pandemic, most for non-compliance with lockdown orders.

-Today (March 15), per a report in The New York Times, Catalonia—like Galicia in the north but on the eastern side of Spain—will allow more residents to travel across the region, with stores being allowed to open on weekends.
+Today (March 15), news reports indicate that Catalunya—like Galicia in the north but on the eastern side of Spain—will allow more residents to travel across the region, with stores being allowed to open on weekends.